Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 Here are the reasons for not participating in the Black Friday sale 2024.

-Black Friday 2025 is expected to be big, building on the strong sales from 2024, but the growth wonโt be as fast as last year.
+Black Friday 2026 is expected to be significant, building on the strong sales from 2025; however, the growth is not expected to be as rapid as last year.
 Shoppers will still come out in large numbers.
-It is predicted that U.S. holiday sales will go up by about 3% compared to 2024.
+It is predicted that U.S. holiday sales will increase by approximately 3.8% compared to 2025.

 - Most people will keep shopping mostly on their phones.